floatSDSDS/floatsdsds.github.io/_posts/2016-1-1-How-They-Use-English.md

 - language arises and develops presumably
 - This question engages fields as diverse as linguistics, sociology, and cognitive science.
 - How do shared conventions emerge in complex decentralized social systems?
+- There is widespread interest in xx.
+- Several difficulties have limited prior empirical research in this area.
+- and their cumulative pay was updated accordingly
+- local groups of coordinated individuals emerged and competed for dominance
+- The ecology evolved quite differently in xx situation
+- After the initial transient a dominant convention rapidly emerged, breaking the symmetry with its competitors and shifting the population into a "winner take all" regime.
+- the dynamics converged on a global conventions
+- consistent results were found for each of the topologies
+- Language is a very complex human behaviour, which results from interactions among a population of individuals, who in turn interact with their environment
+- Language continuously changes over time by adapting to the environment and the individuals

 ## Phrases
 - a rather sudden transition